What is Global Recession

 Spend Money on Technology

 Companies need to invest in the skills, capabilities, and technology that they are going to need for the next five to ten years.
-This is all about instilling efficiency in the business from the start and having the fortitude to weather the global recession.
+This is all about instilling efficiency in the business from the start and having the fortitude to weather the recession.
 This kind of investment must be done right now without having to wait for the signs of a recession.
+IoT (Internet of Things) is one of the technologies that you can invest in to enhance your business efficiency.
+By connecting various physical devices through the internet, IoT enables real-time data collection and exchange.
+This can help optimize business operations, increase productivity, reduce costs, and create better customer experiences.

 Practice Good Financial Habits